 There are ways to manage and lower your stress.
 It can take some leg work and practice, but the reward will surely be worth it.

-Our bodies need exercise, it is the most important thing you can do to help combat stress.
+Our bodies need exercise, it is one of the most important things you can do to help combat stress.
 Seems odd doesn’t it?
-When we’re stressed, the last thing we may want is to go exercise, many of us just want to sit down and try to relax, but the truth is exercise actually releases endorphins, which are chemicals that improve your mood and act as natural painkillers.
+When we’re stressed, the last thing we may want is to go exercise, many of us just want to sit down and try to relax, but the truth is exercise actually releases endorphins, which are chemicals that improve your mood.
 Exercise also lowers your body’s stress hormones.

 Working out and exercising may also help your quality of sleep as well.